shred/acme4j/src/doc/docs/faq.md

 **Solution:** It is a difficult situation that is caused by an ambiguous specification, but it is like it is now.
 Since _acme4j_ follows the intention of the RFC author, I take the position that the _acme4j_ implementation is correct.
 Please open a bug report at the CA, and refer to [this issue](https://github.com/shred/acme4j/issues/123).
 If the two tokens are split at a position so the first token won't have trailing base64 padding bits, the CA service can be implemented in a way that is compatible to both interpretations.

+## Suddenly acme4j starts throwing `AcmeUserActionRequiredException` everywhere!
+How can I fix that?

+**Sympton:** Many _acme4j_ methods suddenly throw a `AcmeUserActionRequiredException` after interacting with the server.
+It is impossible to order certificates.

+**Cause:** The CA has probably changed its terms of service and wants you to accept them before resuming.

+**Solution:** Invoke `AcmeUserActionRequiredException.getInstance()` to get an URL of a web page that describes all further steps to be taken.
+You might also be able to resolve the issue by logging into your CA's account, but that is up to the CA's discretion.

+Unfortunately, manual action is required in any case, there is no way to automate this process.
+This is an intentional protocol decision, and _acme4j_ is just the messenger.

 ## Where can I find more help?

 * [Let's Encrypt Documentation](https://letsencrypt.org/docs/)